ardbytes/ardbytes.github.io/book_notes/ddia.md

 For scalability, it is wise to use separate database servers for transaction processing and analytics.
 Indexing improves performance of transaction processing applications and encoding improves performance of analytics applications.

+### Chapter 4: Encoding and Evolution

+The choice of encoding affects how in-memory data structures are represented as bytes on a network connection or inside a disk.
+Choice of encoding impacts the amount of storage used and the scope for future evolution of the encoded data.
+Data when encoded according to a schema ensures correctness.

+Applications will be expected to process new data as requirements arise.
+Schema evolution demands backward compatibility ( new code can read old data ) and forward compatibility ( old code can read new data ) from the encoding standard.

 [ddia]: https://dataintensive.net/